 Not Always Cut and Dry

 My New Jersey property taxes are too high.
 Rumor has it that a property tax appeal is a simple cut and dry form.
 It is assumed that if you can present proof that your home appraises at $100,000 less than is shown on your property tax bill, the assessor will simply make the correction.
 That is not necessarily true.
 The appeals board often returns with a reduction in value, but not the full amount.
 The board is taking the chance that you will not bother making an appeal with the Court of Common Pleas, or that you are not even aware that you have that as an option.
 An experienced New Jersey real estate attorney can help negotiate a better settlement.
 Hire a New Jersey tax assessment appeal attorney to help lower your taxes.

 The Law Office of Michael Alan Siddons, Esquire has developed a flat fee service for real estate assessment appeals.
 This service not only includes the filing of all forms, but we will also attend your Board of Assessment administrative hearing, and even negotiate with the assessor’s office.
 We will also negotiate with the assessor’s office on your behalf, all included for the one small flat fee.

 Commercial properties and high end residential estates (more commonly than lower value properties) need to appeal the Board of Appeals’ decision to the Court of Common Pleas.
 In such circumstances, an attorney is required to file the appeal.
 Attorney Michael Alan Siddons, Esquire has the knowledge and experience needed to represent you and your case.

 Sometimes, property owners may employ a Property Tax Consultant to file their initial appeal, but once again, should that filing need to be appealed in the Court of Common Pleas, a licensed attorney must be retained.
-How long does a tax assessment appeal take?
+How long does a tax assessment appeal take in New Jersey?
 Contact an affordable attorney to help lower property taxes today while guiding you through the tax appeal maze.